 - When the Rx FIFO is enabled, the RFO bit in CAN_CTL2 register gives the searching order. - If RFO bit is set to 1, matching process starts from Rx mailbox to Rx FIFO.
-The Rx mailbox is searched from the lowest number mailbox to the higher ones. - Firstly, searching for a free-to-receive matched Rx mailbox.
-If found, the matched mailbox is the matching winner. - Secondly, when no free-to-receive matched Rx mailbox is found, but a non-free-to-receive matched Rx mailbox is found, then check the RPFQEN bit (a queue function for the Rx mailbox) in CAN_CTL0 register.
-If the RPFQEN bit is 0, the matching winner is the first non-free-to-receive matched Rx mailbox (leading to mailbox CODE OVERRUN).
-If the the RPFQEN bit is 1, the matching process will search for Rx FIFO to decide the winner: when the Rx FIFO is matched and is not full, the Rx FIFO is the matching winner; otherwise, the matching winner is the last non-free-to-receive matched Rx mailbox(leading to mailbox CODE OVERRUN). - Thirdly, if no matched Rx mailbox is found (means no free-to-receive matched mailbox, nor non-free-to-receive matched mailbox), then matching is processed on Rx FIFO.
-In this case, if the Rx FIFO is matched but it is full, it will leads to Rx FIFO overflow, while if the Rx FIFO is not matched (no matter it is full or not), the message will not be received. - If RFO bit is set to 0, matching process starts from Rx FIFO to Rx mailbox.
+The Rx mailbox is searched from the lowest number mailbox to the higher ones. - Firstly, searching for a matching mailbox that is available for receiving.
+If the RPFQEN bit is 0, the first mailbox that matches is the winner, regardless of whether it is free-to-receive or non-free-to-receive.
+If the RPFQEN bit is 1, the first free-to-receive mailbox matched is the match winner.
+Rx FIFO is no longer searched in any of the above cases.

+Secondly, If the RPFQEN bit is 1 and no free-to-receive mailbox is matched, but a matching non-free-to-receive mailbox is found, then the Rx FIFO is also searched to determine the winner. when the Rx FIFO is matched and is not full, the Rx FIFO is the matching winner; otherwise, the matching winner is the last non-free-to-receive matched Rx mailbox(leading to mailbox CODE OVERRUN).

+Thirdly, if no matched Rx mailbox is found (means no free-to-receive matched mailbox, nor non-free-to-receive matched mailbox), then matching is processed on Rx FIFO.
+In this case, if the Rx FIFO is matched but it is full, it will leads to Rx FIFO overflow, while if the Rx FIFO is not matched (no matter it is full or not), the message will not be received.

+- If RFO bit is set to 0, matching process starts from Rx FIFO to Rx mailbox.
 If the Rx FIFO matches the searching conditions, and is not full, then the Rx FIFO is the matching winner, regardless of searching for mailboxes.
 If Rx FIFO does not match or it is full, then matching is processed on Rx mailbox.
-The searching for Rx mailbox is similar to the process described above (when RFO bit is 1). - When the Rx FIFO is disabled, the matching process only searches the Rx mailboxes.
-The searching for Rx mailbox is similar to the process described above (when Rx FIFO is enabled and when RFO bit is 1).
+The matching of mailboxes is affected by the RPFQEN bit.
+If the RPFQEN bit is 0, the first mailbox to be matched is the match winner, regardless of whether it is free-to-receive or non-free-to-receive.
+If the RPFQEN bit is 1, the first free-to-receive mailbox matched is the winner.
+If no free-to-receive mailbox is found, the last non-free-to-receive mailbox matched is the winner. - When the Rx FIFO is disabled, the matching process only searches the Rx mailboxes.
+Refer to the mailbox matching description above.